OpeOnikute/opeonikute.github.io/posts/Crushing-On-Site-Developer-Interviews-10-Tips.md

 sub_title: 10 Tips from interviewing Nigerian developers
 date: February 2020
 featured_image: https://opeonikute.dev/img/Background.png
 synopsis: In the past year and a half, I’ve been interviewed and also interviewed people on behalf of my company.
-In that time, some patterns have presented themselves and I’d like to give brief advice based on what I’ve noticed conducting on-site interviews.
+In that time, I've noticed some patterns conducting on-site interviews and I’d like to give brief advice based on them.
 image-theme: dark
 ---

 Attending and conducting interviews is a key part of the hiring process for most jobs.
 For software engineers/developers, the interview process is usually broken down into phases, e.g. phone screen -> coding challenge/test -> on-site interview -> offer.

 In the past year and a half, I’ve been interviewed and also interviewed people on behalf of my company.
-In that time, some patterns have presented themselves and I’d like to give brief advice based on what I’ve noticed conducting on-site interviews.
+In that time, I've noticed some patterns conducting on-site interviews and I’d like to give brief advice based on them.

 The scenario is, your interviewer is a developer/engineer on the team you’re applying to join, and you completed a challenge online and submitted your code.